Skip to main content

 1. Summary section - report the summary of stats

-2. Statistical tool - examine the statistical significance for your data
+2. Statistical tool - examine the statistical significance of your data

 3. Breakdown table - display the granular level of your data